 1. Getting Ready

 Those precious, nervous, excited pre-wedding moments are so special.
 If having wedding photos of both sides of the wedding party captured while getting ready is important to you, then either choose a photographer who comes with a second shooter or be sure that there is enough time for him/her to visit both parties in the morning.
 It would also be helpful to share your timings with your photographers so that if you want images of you having your make up done, then the photographer knows when your MUA will be there.

 2. The Dress / Outfit

 You've likely agonised over the choice of what to wear on your wedding day.
 You've also likely tried on several options before landing on the one.
-So why not ask your photographer to capture your final choice in all its glory.
+Why not ask your photographer to capture your final choice in all its glory?
 Either hanging in a beautiful location or where it looks its best, on you.
 Capturing embellishments and details will really remind you of how it felt to wear that piece when you're looking back on your wedding photos.

 3. Group Shots

 Depending on the style of photography you've chosen (and this is particularly true for those who have chosen a candid style) you may feel that group shots can come across as too staged.
 You will have chosen your photographer based on their style which will give you some insight into how they typically tackle group shots.
 But please trust us when we tell you that you will want photos of specific sets of people together on the day.
 Whether that's your gaggle of Aunts, friends from uni or simply your wedding party.
 Have a think about what you want these shots to look like but most importantly, make sure you're clear on who you want to be in them.

 If you've listened to podcast Episode 43 you will know that Lauren from LIT Photography often finds that family shots end up being the most prized by the couple.
 So whatever family looks like to you, gather them in and get some wedding photos together.

 5. Arriving At Your Ceremony